Ti' punch

 A Ti' punch layout, allowing guests to assemble their own drink.

-Ti' punch (Ti ponch, /ht/; Petit Ponch) literally meaning "small punch", is a rum-based mixed drink that is especially popular in Martinique, Guadeloupe, Saint Martin, Haiti, French Guiana, Réunion, and other French-speaking Caribbean islands.
+Ti' punch (Ti ponch, /ht/; Petit Ponch) literally meaning "small punch", is a rum-based mixed drink that is especially popular in Martinique, Guadeloupe, Saint Martin, Haiti, French Guiana, Réunion, Saint Lucia, and other French-speaking Caribbean islands.
 It is also the national cocktail of Martinique and Guadeloupe.
 It is very similar to the daiquiri, which is usually identified with Cuba, and the caipirinha, identified with Brazil.
 The ti' punch is distinguished from these by its use of rhum agricole, and by typically having less lime juice.

 The drink is traditionally made with white rhum agricole, lime, and cane syrup.
 While aged rhum agricole can be used in place of white rhum agricole, other fruit flavors may be added on top of the lime, and sugar may be substituted for cane syrup, a Ti' punch can only be made with rhum agricole.